Redocly/redocly-cli/docs/guides/response-contains-property.md

 As the title says, this guide is about a rule that ensures that the response contains one or more properties.
 As a result, you cannot use `Schema` as the starting point of your rule because it is used in other areas of the specification, such as requests and parameters.

-Instead, you can use the `Response` for the rule because it is specifically applies to the response schema.
+Instead, you can use the `Response` for the rule because it exclusively applies to the response schema.

 ### Traverse for evaluation